Charting the Course to a Healthier Force: Military Health Promotion Program Basics

 Army Public Health Nurses, Health Promotion Directors and Officers, Health Educators, Health Care Providers, Dietitians, Physical and Occupational Therapists, fitness professionals, Community Health Promotion Council members, and anyone else involved in installation Health Promotion.

-21 CEUs for nurses and 24 CECH credits for Certified Health Education Specialists (CHES), and 21 CPEUs for registered dietitians have been approved.
+24 CECH credits for Certified Health Education Specialists (CHES)

 Course Completion Requirements